Economy of Palestine: Gaza Strip

 According to CIA's The World Factbook, Israel's closure policy, which was extended when the Hamas administration came to power in 2007, was responsible for high levels of poverty and unemployment and a significant decline of the private sector which was heavily reliant upon export markets.
 Israel blamed Hamas for taking actions that led to the closure policy.
 A large part of the population is dependent on humanitarian assistance, primarily from the UN agencies.

 An easing of Israel's closure policy in 2010 resulted in an improvement in some economic indicators, but regular exports from the Gaza Strip were still prohibited.
-According to the Israeli Defense Forces, the economy improved in 2011, with a drop in unemployment and an increase in GDP.
+According to the Israel Defense Forces, the economy improved in 2011, with a drop in unemployment and an increase in GDP.
 New malls have opened, local industry is developing and the economic upswing has led to the construction of hotels and a rise in the import of cars.
 Wide-scale development has been made possible by the unhindered movement of goods into Gaza through the Kerem Shalom Crossing and tunnels between the Gaza Strip and Egypt.
 The current rate of trucks entering Gaza through Kerem Shalom is 250 trucks per day.
 This figure fluctuates depending on the level of interference with goods being brought into Gaza from Egypt through tunnels.
 The increase in building activity has led to a shortage of construction workers.
 To make up for the deficit, young people are being sent to learn the trade in Turkey.
+In 2022, 81.5% of Gaza's residents were living below the poverty line.